MaciejIwan/maze_terminal_game/README.md

-# Multithreaded terminal game in C
+# maze_terminal_game
 Player is locked in a maze and their task is to collect treasures in the form of coins (c, t, T).
 If player collects enough treasures takes them to the BANK ( A ) and leaves them there.
 A player may carry any number of coins at a time (carried), but may lose .
 The beast chases the player when it comes within range.

 ## Blocks on the map
     * '*' is beast